teamSolutionAnalysts/sa-plug-avplayer/README.md

 ## Manually

 If you prefer not to use any of the aforementioned dependency managers, you can integrate SAPlugAVPlayer into your project manually.
-Just copy the source file in your project directory
+Just copy the source folder in your project directory from https://github.com/teamSolutionAnalysts/sa-plug-avplayer/tree/master/SAVideoPlayer/Source

 ## Steps to add player
 ### Assign ViewVideo class